The Numbers Behind Gender-Based Violence in BC (And Why Awareness Changes Everything)

 Our approach isn't about blame or shame.
 It's about agency.
 We believe everyone deserves to feel safe in their body and in their world—and that confidence, skills, and knowledge are pathways to that safety.
 When a woman walks out of our Friday evening class, she doesn't just know how to throw a punch.
 She knows her voice matters.
 She knows she can say no. She knows she's not alone.

-The numbers behind gender-based violence in BC and Canada are staggering.
-But they're not destiny.
-They're a baseline—and a call to action.
+The numbers behind gender-based violence in BC and Canada are staggering, but they're a call to action.

 Ready to Take Action?